moby/moby/docs/sources/reference/commandline/cli.md

     -f, --follow=false: Follow log output

 The `docker logs` command batch-retrieves all logs present at the time of execution.
+The logs for each container created are stored at `/var/lib/docker/containers/`, in subdirectories.
+Each set of container logs has the following files:

+    *.log
+    config.env
+    config.json
+    hostconfig.json
+    hostname
+    hosts

 The `docker logs --follow` command combines `docker logs` and `docker attach`: it will first return all logs from the beginning and then